PronovixOutlearn/outlearn-d8sitebuilder/pages/welcome.md

 Greetings!
 Welcome to The Drupal 8 Beginner Class!

 We have put together this learning path for those who want to learn more about the changes and new features Drupal 8 is bringing.
+This class was originally created by the team at http://OSTraining.com and made possible through the sponsorship of http://Acquia.com.

 Good luck!